itu-devops/lecture_notes/REPORT.md

   - All dependencies of your _ITU-MiniTwit_ systems on all levels of abstraction and development stages.
     - That is, list and briefly describe all technologies and tools you applied and depend on.
   - Important interactions of subsystems
+  - Finally, describe the current state of your systems, for example using results of static analysis and quality assessment systems.

 Double check that for all the weekly tasks (those in the end of the lecture notes) you include the corresponding information.